Research output per year

 Research activity per year

 Dr Elisa deCourcy is a writer and curator based on Nguannawal and Ngambri Country.
-Between 2020-2023 she held a prestigious Australian Research Council Fellowship ‘Capturing Foundational Australian Photography in a Globalising World’ (DE200101322/$343,526AUD).
+Between 2020-2023 she held a prestigious Australian Research Council Fellowship ‘Capturing Foundational Australian Photography in a Globalising World’ (DE200101322).
 Her DECRA project reconsidered the arrival of photography to the Australian colonies and how the technology was experienced during its mid-nineteenth-century decades of practice.
-It combined archival research, practice-led investigation and consultation with First Nations Communities on heritage collections of colonial photography and colonial art.
+It combined deep archival research in over 70 national and internaitonal collections with practice-led investigation and consultation with First Nations Communities on heritage collections of colonial photography and colonial art.

 BA (Hons.
 I) PhD